neu-rah/ArduinoMenu/README.md

 #### No assumptions

-Assumptions reveal most of the time a trade or a burden, assuming that all prompts/options will have a text might not be correct, useful or sufficient, some systems might need multiple texts for multi-language.
+Assumptions reveal most of the time, a trade or a burden, assuming that all prompts/options will have a text might not be correct, useful or sufficient, some systems might need multiple texts for multi-language.
 Same goes to all assumptions about menus, even associated actions.

 #### Composition (type level)